bendotcodes/cookies/packages/universal-cookie/README.md

   - secure (boolean): Is only accessible through HTTPS?
   - httpOnly (boolean): Is only the server can access the cookie? **Note: You cannot get or set httpOnly cookies from the browser, only the server.**
   - sameSite (boolean|none|lax|strict): Strict or Lax enforcement
+  - partitioned (boolean): Indicates that the cookie should be stored using partitioned storage

 ### `get(name, [options])`